UKPLab/sentence-transformers/docs/pretrained_models.md

 - **quora-distilbert-base** - Model first tuned on NLI+STSb data, then fine-tune for Quora Duplicate Questions detection retrieval.
 - **quora-distilbert-multilingual** - Multilingual version of *distilbert-base-nli-stsb-quora-ranking*.
 Fine-tuned with parallel data for 50+ languages.

-## Information Retrieval
+## Question-Answer Retrieval - MSMARCO

-The following models were trained on [MSMARCO Passage Ranking](https://github.com/microsoft/MSMARCO-Passage-Ranking): Given a search query (which can be anything like key words, a sentence, a question), find the relevant passages.
-You can index the embeddings and use it for dense information retrieval, outperforming lexical approaches like BM25.
+The following models were trained on [MSMARCO Passage Ranking](https://github.com/microsoft/MSMARCO-Passage-Ranking), a dataset with 500k real queries from Bing search.
+Given a search query, find the relevant passages.

 - **msmarco-distilroberta-base-v2**: MRR@10: 28.55 on MS MARCO dev set
 - **msmarco-roberta-base-v2**: MRR@10: 29.17 on MS MARCO dev set